tomaspitavino/tomaspitavino/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught QA Testing and Front-end developer
 - Currently learning Web Development by Self
 - I’m currently open for an Intern or a new job opportunity